What You Need to Know About Citalopram Overdose

 Citalopram is an FDA-approved drug used to treat depression, also known as an antidepressant.
 This particular antidepressant belongs to a group called SSRIs, which stands for selective serotonin reuptake inhibitors.
 This means it helps manage serotonin levels, a chemical that affects mood.
 Citalopram is usually taken as oral tablets or liquid drops.
 SSRIs are often given as an alternative to tricyclic antidepressants (TCAs) such as amitriptyline.

-Here at Zinnia Healing, we offer a tailored approach to substance abuse or misuse that can help people struggling with citalopram misuse rebuild their lives.
+Here at Zinnia Health, we offer a tailored approach to substance abuse or misuse that can help people struggling with citalopram misuse rebuild their lives.
 We focus on a holistic approach with an emphasis on education, providing our clients with all the information they need.
 Call our helpline 24/7 at (855) 430-9439 for more information.